FroeMic/TUM-IN-POM/3-questions/quiz-questions.md

     c.
 An emphasis on development, quality and operation departments to work closely together to release software faster and more reliable ✅
     d.
 A new software process model

 #### Quiz 19: Risk and Demo Management

 **Question:** What is risk?
     a.
 A conflict
     b.
 A potential harm ✅
     c.
 A problem
     d.
 A deviation from an expectation ✅
-**Question:** What are dimensions of the risk assessment matrix?
-    a.
-Impact ✅
-    b.
-Control ✅
-    c.
-Mitigation
-    d.
-Probability ✅
-**Question:** What are typical risk mitigation strategies?
-    a.
-Risk ignorance
-    b.
-Risk transfer ✅
-    c.
-Risk control ✅
-    d.
-Risk avoidance ✅
-**Question:** What is described by Murphy's Law?
-    a.
-If there's more than one way to do a job and one of those ways will end in disaster, then somebody will do it that way. ✅
-    b.
-When things are going well, something will go wrong ✅
-    c.
-Nothing can go wrong
-    d.
-Anything that can go wrong will go wrong ✅ **Question:** What are components of a formalized scenario?
-    a.
-Conditions that have to be met before the scenario starts ✅
-    b.
-Schedule that describes the time plan for the implementation of the scenario
-    c.
-Interaction between actors and system ✅
-    d.
-Top level design of the architecture of the scenario **Question:** What are activities during the textual analysis in Abbot's Technique?
-    a.
-Identify verbs as candidates for classes
-    b.
-Identify nouns as candidates for methods
-    c.
-Identify verbs as candidates for methods ✅
-    d.
-Identify nouns as candidates for classes ✅